 Deep Brain Stimulation

-For some children whose movement disorders cannot be managed with medication or other therapies, Children’s Health℠ offers a promising technique called deep brain stimulation.
+For some children, movement disorders cannot be managed with medication or other therapies.
+In these cases, Children’s Health℠ offers the most advanced care for movement disorders with a promising technique called deep brain stimulation.

 Deep brain stimulation (DBS) acts like a pacemaker for the brain by reordering nerve impulses that cause unwanted movements.
 Neurosurgeons implant a small neurostimulator under the skin in the chest with electrodes inserted into the brain.
 This sends impulses to the deep brain structures to control involuntary muscle movements.